My name is Veronika Lozovaya. I was born in a small town in Russia, where I grew up and lived most of my life.

 Art doll is a multi-medium three-dimensionalI object and one of the most interactive forms of visual arts.
 Creating a doll is a long process involving sculpting, painting, sewing, shoe making and wigging.

 I sculpt my dolls out of paperclay then paint their faces with acrylics and pastels.
-For their outfits I like to use light weight cotton fabrics and lace.
+For their outfits I like to use light weight cotton fabrics silk and lace.

 I describe my style as Gothic.
 I like to show the beauty of sadness and destruction via the use of faded gloomy colors in my work.

 Dark Alley Dolls are little children with large disproportionate heads, creepy yet innocent faces, adorably sweet, yet dark and somewhat disturbing.
-They are are entirely inspired by my own childhood experiences.
+They are entirely inspired by my own childhood experiences.